mongodb/docs/source/reference/configuration-options.rst

    namespace files (i.e ``.ns``).
 This option has no impact on the size of existing namespace files.

+   The default value is 16 megabytes, this provides for effectively 12,000 possible namespace.
+The maximum size is 2 gigabytes.

 .. option:: profile

    *Default:* 0